 May we open our hearts to Jesus, and allow Him to bring Heaven to us!
 He wants very much to do so!

 ©Mary TV 2019

 PS.
 We await the 2nd of the Month Message through Mirjana.
-Mary TV will record and post the video of the apparition as soon as we can on Saturday, March 2.
+Mary TV will record and post the video of the apparition as soon as we can on Saturday, March 2, thanks to our friends at NYC video production which are experts in video editing and production.
 Let’s pray in anticipation for this message, with all our hearts!

 PS.
 Mike Nolan is offering a pilgrimage to Medjugorje this Easter Week!
 April 22 – May 3!
 Call Mike at 574-335-9952 or visit his web page: https://www.pilgrim-medj.com/ You don’t want to miss it!!
 Medjugorje is the place to begin a new life!!